Distance: 1.8 miles | Time: 40 min. – 1 hr | Level: Easy

-Keep this in mind when planning your road trip route.
+Keep this in mind when planning your Arizona-Utah road trip route.

 Toadstool Hoodoos Trail for Sunrise

-We started Toadstool Hoodoos Trail just after first light.
+We started Toadstool Hoodoos Trail just after the first light.
 We hadn’t intended on stopping to hike, but rather were just preparing to drive into Page.

 Stumbling upon this incredible trail before sunrise was serendipitous in more ways than one.
 When we pulled into the parking lot there wasn’t a car in sight.

-The sky was just beginning to change colors and the air was still crisp from night.
-We started the trail right from the parking lot, no idea what to expect.
+The sky was just beginning to change colors and the air was still crisp from the night.
+We started the trail right from the parking lot, having no idea what to expect.

 The trail began mellow and remained that way for the entirety of the hike.